haaaaruuuu/glonk-bot/README.md

 ![](https://user-images.githubusercontent.com/77024043/111734908-427d8300-8838-11eb-82c9-93ab4d236919.png)

+Refreshes with your recent upload, livestream status, and more!

 ## Glonking
 This uses dotenv to control credential variables.
 To use glonkbot, edit the values of the variables in the '.env' file.